cuappdev/eatery-ios/README.md

 #Development

 ## Dependency management
 Currently we use four third party libraries (found in the `vendor` directory).
 For now, we will just copy and paste them into our project to update.
 This obviously isn't very scalable but for the short-term, it will drastically decrease the number of build errors in development.

+[UPDATE] We now use Cocoapods.
+Run `pod install` before opening xcode and make sure you use the .xcworkspace from now on.

 ## Architecture
 [coming soon]